A young woman adds shredded documents to her recycling bin.

 2. Take it with you

-It may seem convenient to leave a gas station or ATM receipt in the trash receptacle there rather than put yet another piece of paper in your wallet.
-But identity thieves can transform these scrap piles into money—your money—and your identity.
-So be sure to take it with you and discard it responsibly once you get home.
+It may seem convenient to leave a gas station or ATM receipt in the trash can at that location rather than put yet another piece of paper in your wallet or car.
+But identity thieves can go dumpster diving and transform these scrap piles into money—your money—and your identity.

 Sure, a pre-approval for a new credit card or a personal loan might be flattering or even cause for daydreams.
 But these offers carry a cost with them.
 Namely, a higher risk of identity theft.
 According to the US Department of Justice, “criminals may retrieve them (pre-approvals) and try to activate the cards for their use without your knowledge.”